Last night, the neighborhood owls were going crazy

 My friends who have disappeared, or long ago went silent.
 I suspect that they know things I have yet to figure out.

-Ruby’s short story today:
+Ruby’s story today:

 His sister was a girl.